 As usual, our code is open source, and can be found on our GitHub organization.
 Here are some quick links:

-We have recently competed at two tournaments in the area.
+We competed at two tournaments in our local area.
 In our first competition at Battlefield High School, we ranked 2nd after qualifications and lead a strong alliance which sadly lost in the quarterfinals.
 In our second competition at Hayfield Secondary school, we were selected as members of the 2nd seed alliance and performed very well, making it to the semifinals before being eliminated.
+At our district competition, located at the Xfinity center in Maryland, we were also eliminated in the quarterfinals.
+However, based on our exemplary performance we qualified for worlds, hosted in Detroit.
+We performed extremely well during qualifications, however we did not move on to the elimination games, ending our season.
 You can find out more about our competition performance on our Blue Alliance page, and look out for videos about our competitions on our YouTube page.